RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 {{% note %}}
-We highly recommend that you upgrade all instances of a specific CRDB within a reasonable time frame to avoid temporary inconsistencies between the instances.
+We highly recommend that you upgrade all instances of a specific CRDB within a reasonable time frame and before you do global operations on this CRDB, like removing instances or adding new instances, to avoid temporary inconsistencies between the instances.
-{{% /note %}}

-{{% note %}}
-Until upgrading all instances of a specific CRDB, it's recommended to avoid performing global operations on this CRDB, like removing instance, adding new instance etc.
 {{% /note %}}

 After you upgrade an instance to use the new protocol version,